 - Evidence of mould or fungal growth on the sets

 There’s no set period for how long you can keep your onion sets.
-Depending on the storage conditions, you might find they last six months, or you might find they last over a year.
-We recommend that you only store a few sets the first time you do it - that way if your conditions aren’t right you haven’t lost a great deal.
+Depending on the storage conditions, you might find they last six months, or you might find that your onion sets can be saved for next year.
+We recommend that you only store a few sets the first time you do it.
+That way, if your conditions aren’t right, you haven’t lost a great deal.

 As for an upper bound, we’d advise not to store your sets for two years or longer, as there is an increased risk that they could rot or become barren by the time you come to plant them.